Ciaran Carson

-Ciaran Gerard Carson (9 October 1948 – 6 October 2019) was a Northern Ireland-born poet and novelist.
+Ciaran Gerard Carson (Irish: Ciarán Gearóid Mac Carráin; 9 October 1948 – 6 October 2019) was a Northern Ireland-born poet and novelist.

-Biography
+Early life and education

-Ciaran Carson was born in Belfast into an Irish-speaking family.
+Ciaran Carson was born on 9 October 1948 in Belfast into an Irish-speaking family.
 His father, William, was a postman and his mother, Mary, worked in the linen mills.
-He spent his early years in the lower Falls Road where he attended Slate Street School and then St. Gall's Primary School, both of which subsequently closed.
-He then attended St. Mary's Christian Brothers' Grammar School before proceeding to Queen's University, Belfast (QUB) to read for a degree in English.
+He spent his early years in the lower Falls Road where he attended Slate Street School and then St Gall's Primary School, both of which subsequently closed.
+He then attended St Mary's Christian Brothers' Grammar School before proceeding to Queen's University Belfast (QUB) to read for a degree in English.
+He died in Belfast on 6 October 2019.